Crime in Switzerland: Juvenile crimes

-According to official statistics, there has been a total of 20,902 juvenile convictions in 2021 – 7.5% more than in 2020.
-According to a survey about juvenile crimes in 2021, 6.4% of respondents aged 14 and 15 admitted participating in a group fight.
-Shoplifting was the most common offence with 15%.
-Another 10.3% carried firearms, batons, knives or other weapons.
-9.4% committed acts of vandalism.
-5.5% trafficked or assisted in trafficking drugs.
-1.5% admitted to burglary, 1.1% to vehicle theft.
-5% committed hate crimes, 2.9% sent intimate pictures against their will.
-Online fraud and hacking were each admitted by 2.7%.
-2.6% assaulted a person and inflicted serious injuries on the victim.
-1.3% reported robbing others with a weapon, violence or serious threat.
+According to official statistics, there has been a total of 20,902 juvenile convictions in 2021 – 7.5 percent more than in 2020.
+According to a 2021 survey about juvenile crimes, 6.4 percent of respondents aged 14 and 15 admitted participating in a group fight.
+Shoplifting was the most common offence with 15 percent.
+Another 10.3 percent carried firearms, batons, large knives or other weapons.
+Acts of vandalism were committed by 9.4 percent.
+Five and a half percent trafficked or assisted in trafficking drugs.
+Burglary was admitted by 1.5 percent, 1.1 percent to vehicle theft.
+Five percent committed hate crimes; 2.9 percent sent unsolicited or unauthorised intimate pictures.
+Online fraud and hacking were each admitted by 2.7 percent.
+Assaults inflicting serious injuries were committed by 2.6 percent.
+Robbing others with a weapon, violence or serious threat was reported by 1.3 percent.

 Incarceration

-In 2017, 6,863 people were incarcerated in Swiss prisons or pre-trial detention facilities, of which 49.3% were legal residents, 9.6% were asylum seekers and 41.1% were classified "other foreigners" (which includes cross-border workers, undocumented migrants, tourists, and foreigners with no fixed abode in Switzerland).
-1,673 of the 6,863 were on rehab, of which 49% were foreigners with no fixed residence in Switzerland.
+In 2017, 6,863 people were incarcerated in Swiss prisons or pre-trial detention facilities, of which 49.3 percent were legal residents, 9.6 percent were asylum seekers and 41.1 percent were classified "other foreigners" (which includes cross-border workers, undocumented migrants, tourists, and foreigners with no fixed abode in Switzerland).
+Of the 6,863, 1,673 were undergoing rehabilitation; of these, 49 percent were foreigners with no fixed residence in Switzerland.

 Crime by type

-Suspected cases of embezzlement, tax fraud, money laundering and sexual harassment have been reported in 35% of companies in Switzerland.
+Suspected cases of embezzlement, tax fraud, money laundering and sexual harassment have been reported in 35 percent of companies in Switzerland.

 Money laundering

 Swiss banks have served as safe havens for the wealth of dictators, despots, mobsters, arms dealers, corrupt officials, and tax cheats of all kinds.

 Money laundering is a criminal offence punishable by the criminal authorities (Art.
 305bis of the Swiss Criminal Code).
-According to the Money Laundering Reporting Office Switzerland in 2017, official "suspicious activity reports" reached nearly 4,700 (worth $16.2 billion) from 2,909 reported cases in 2016.
+According to the Money Laundering Reporting Office Switzerland (MLROS) in 2017, official "suspicious activity reports" reached nearly 4,700 (worth $16.2 billion) up from 2,909 reported cases in 2016.
+Suspicious activity reports increased to 21,000 in 2025.

 The Money Laundering Reporting Office is a federal body responsible for receiving and analysing suspicious activity reports in connection with money laundering, terrorist financing, and money of criminal origin, and forwarding them to the law enforcement agencies if necessary.
+As of 2025, MLROS has 55 investigators dedicated to the task of reviewing these reports.

 Under Swiss laws, a company can be held criminally liable for inadequate organisation or failing to take all reasonable measures to prevent a crime from happening.

-In 1989, the Swiss Justice Minister had to step down, following allegation of money laundering by her husband.
+In 1989, the Swiss justice minister had to step down, following allegation of money laundering by her husband.
 This was the largest case of drug-related money laundering to become public.